lee-everett-faculty/platform-onboarding/README.md

 ### Cleanup

+Please stop:

+- the app
+- your server in the Workspace

-Please stop the app when you're done with your exercise.
+when you're done with your exercise.

 # Credits